moe-tron/moeserver/README.md

 # Twitter Account Activity Webhook Handler w/ Azure Queue Connection

-It's just a super simple flask app that shoves the incoming data onto an azure queue.
-You can then have a separate application that reads off of the queue and handles it.
+A simple flask app that sets up the webhook w/ twitter and handles incoming events.
+The events are parsed and only valid events that I want my bot to respond to are placed on the queue.

 Also includes register_hook to register the hook and subscribe.